eosio-eps/EEPs/EEPS/eep-6.md

 </a>
 ```

-If a user were to click the above link with a EOSIO URI compatible application installed, the transaction would be triggered within the end users choosen EOSIO client.
+If a user were to click the above link with a EOSIO URI compatible application installed, the transaction would be triggered within the end users chosen EOSIO client.

 ###### QR Code